Kirkersville shooting: Victims

 Steven Disario was the chief of the part-time Kirkersville Police Department for three weeks, having gotten the job after its previous chief stepped down.
 He was also a sales worker for a home modeling company, and a father of six with a baby on the way.
 The deceased nursing home employees were identified as Cindy Krantz, a 48-year-old nurse's aide, mother of five and grandmother of one.
 Marlina Medrano, the other victim, was a nurse.

+Disario and Medrano were both struck by one shotgun blast each, meanwhile Krantz had numerous shotgun and handgun wounds.

 Perpetrator

 Thomas "Tommy" Hartless was a resident of Utica and had a criminal record in Knox County, located north of Kirkersville; his convictions dated back to 1992.
 He completed a prison sentence for "domestic violence and criminal damaging/endangering charges."
 Before that, Hartless spent fifteen months in prison for aggravated assault and aggravated menacing charges, after having initially been charged with kidnapping and felonious assault in 2009 for abducting a woman, reported to be an old girlfriend, in Newark and holding her captive in Coshocton County for hours before releasing her.

 According to authorities, Hartless had a relationship with Mendrano.
 It was reportedly an unhealthy one, and Medrano was listed as one of the people Hartless was forbidden to have contact with during two domestic violence cases between December 2016 and March 2017.
 Medrano had also obtained three civil protection orders from him, explaining that he was abusing her.
 The latest order was still active at the time of the shooting.
 Hartless had domestic violence convictions in 2016 and 2017.